apache/druid/docs/querying/nested-columns.md

 You can use the JSON functions in INSERT and REPLACE statements in SQL-based ingestion, or in a `transformSpec` in native ingestion as an alternative to using a [`flattenSpec`](../ingestion/data-formats.md#flattenspec) object to "flatten" nested data for ingestion.

 Columns ingested as `COMPLEX<json>` are automatically optimized to store the most appropriate physical column based on the data processed.
-For example, if only LONG values are processed, Druid will store a LONG column, ARRAY columns if the data consists of arrays, or `COMPLEX<json>` in the general case if the data is actually nested.
+For example, if only LONG values are processed, Druid stores a LONG column, ARRAY columns if the data consists of arrays, or `COMPLEX<json>` in the general case if the data is actually nested.
 This is the same functionality that powers ['type aware' schema discovery](../ingestion/schema-design.md#type-aware-schema-discovery).

 Druid supports directly ingesting nested data with the following formats: JSON, Parquet, Avro, ORC, Protobuf.